 Please note that there are separate guidelines for using state funds.
 These guidelines DO NOT apply to the use of funds in local accounts.
 For more information on using state funds, see the following documents.

 If you experience any issues with students or other travelers on your program (conduct, mental health, injuries, etc.), please complete an incident report form as soon as possible following the incident.
 For your protection, and for the safety of students, we ask that you err on the side of caution and report any incident you feel may needs to be documented.
 The form will ask if you need assistance from the university, so be sure to give a clear indication of whether or not you need assistance.
-A copy of the completed form will be sent to you, Petra Visscher, Larry Robertson, and Tim Pierson via email.
+A copy of the completed form will be sent to you, Emily Kane, Tim Pierson, Larry Robertson, and Patricia Trent, via email.

 INCIDENT REPORT FORM (This form is password protected)